 11.0090 PROPERTY REMOVED FROM PREMISES

 If property is to be used off campus, the individual responsible must assume financial responsibility.
-Proper permission must be acquired before property is removed from premises.
+A removal form must be completed and proper signatures acquired before property is removed from premises.

 11.0100 NON-CAPTIALIZED EQUIPMENT DEFINITION